praveenpuglia/shadow-dom-in-depth/README.md

 Inside `<custom-picture>` however, the event target will be the button which was really clicked.

-Most events go out of shadow DOM boundary and when they do, they get re-targered.
+Most events bubble out of the shadow DOM boundary, and when they do they get re-targered.
 Some events aren't allowed to pass that boundary.
-Precisely these...
+Precisely these:

 * abort
 * error